POSTED March 26, 2019

 Exhaust manifolds and risers can last anywhere from 3-7 years, depending on whether they run coolant or salt-water through them.
 Once they become blocked, you cannot clean them out as they rust and corroded internally.
 This makes it impossible to access the areas of corrosion.
 The only option given from manufacturers is to replace – making them a throwaway service item.

 When looking at Mercruiser branded petrol engines, another tell tale is the factory emissions sticker that is on the OEM manifolds and risers from new.
 If you find this sticker is still fitted and the boat is more than 5 years old – the manifolds haven’t been changed.

 Exhaust Elbows (Diesel Engines)

 Exhaust elbows are often found on diesel engines, where the elbow has the cooling water introduced before it exits overboard to cool the exhaust.
 This is another popular spot to “block up”.
 As such, it’s recommended that exhaust elbows are checked on a regular basis.

 After-Coolers (Diesel Engines)

-Ever so common on newer engines, are alloy housed after-coolers.
+Alloy housed after-coolers are common on newer engines.
 These are usually only found on engines where a higher horsepower is obtained from a small block.
 The idea is, the after-cooler cools the air before it enters the intake, making it more dense enabling more air and fuel to be combusted in fewer engine cycles.
 The downside to after-coolers is they need servicing regularly, to avoid o-ring and housing failures.
 Typically, you will need to remove, inspect, clean, grease and refit the coolers to keep them running optimally every 3 years.
 After-coolers are renowned for leaking if left untouched, even when used lightly.
 Once salt has been through them, they slowly corrode away.
 O-rings can leak or coolers can fail, and you will be unaware until it’s too late and your engine has been filled with salt-water.

 So how do you avoid cooling system issues?